 Deep within the heart of every human is the need to belong TO SOMETHING.
 Our desire, as parents committed to building strong families, is for our children to recognize that they belong in their family!
 That is their safe place.
 Their family is the one they were born into, on purpose and for a purpose.

 Words of Encouragement for Kids Establish Identity!

 I cannot concisely explain how important this is!
 Identity is yet another complicated aspect of the human condition.
-We all have an identity, yet so many
+We all have an identity, yet so many struggle to find theirs.

 The positive things you say to your child will push her closer to an identity that fills her soul.
 Nurturing the traits that make her, her, as well as vocalizing that you SEE her, support her journey to a healthy self-identity.